cristiandrami/CyberSecResources/notes/System and application security/challenges/Hardware/Hardware.md

 - From "You can pass it a RISC-V 32bit little endian binary, which it will execute directly from the first address"
 	- we **==can easily understand that the binary==** `spoke` **==can be used to execute RISC-V 32bit little endian binary files.==**
 - From "To avoid writing bytes by hand, `ace` is a basic assembler/disassembler written in python, you can find more information in `ace/README.md`."
-	- we can understand that **==ACE is a tool used to assemble or disassemble files that contain RISC-V assembly instructions.==**
+	- we can understand that **==ACE is a tool used to assemble or disassemble files that contain RISC-V instructions.==**
 	- **Maybe it would be a good idea to investigate this tool**
-- From "The leaks directory includes additional ressources that are essential to understand the customizations of the implementation."
+- From *"The leaks directory includes additional ressources that are essential to understand the customizations of the implementation." *
 	- **==we can understand that maybe there are some customizations in the assembler/disassembler==**
 	- **We need to investigate that**
 - We ==**can recreate the server in local executing**== `make docker-build` ==**and start the container with**== `make docker-start`